prenex/devblog/debugging-mesa-and-the-linux-3d-graphics-stack.md

 ============

-Sorry if I was not PC above, but I like the original style of Linus Torvalds planned obsolesence is something I fight against through everything possible so I just do not care what others think about a well-placed, rare foul word.
+Sorry if I was not PC above, but I like the original style of Linus Torvalds and planned obsolesence is something I fight against through everything possible so I just do not care what others think about a well-placed, but rare foul word.

 Lately I have changed my linux distribution from a not-much updated Ubuntu 16.04 to a completely new Arch32 linux.
 Everything went as smooth as it can